First Home Owner Grant in Northern Territory (NT) — $50,000 HomeGrown Territory Grant (replacing the former $10,000 FHOG from 2024)

 First home buyers in Northern Territory may also be eligible for these concurrent programs:

-- Stamp duty concessions — first home buyers pay no stamp duty on established homes up to $650,000
+- Stamp duty concessions for first home buyers on established homes

-- HomeBuild Access grant — up to $10,000 for building a new home in the NT
+- HomeBuild Access — an interest-free loan (not a grant) for eligible owner-builders in the NT

-- Home Guarantee Scheme (federal) — purchase with 5% deposit without LMI
+- Australian Government 5% Deposit Scheme (formerly Home Guarantee Scheme) — purchase with 5% deposit without LMI

 - First Home Super Saver Scheme (federal) — withdraw voluntary super contributions for your deposit